expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 | -------------- | ---------------- | ---------- | ------------- | --- |
 | ✅             | ✅               | ✅         | ✅            | ✅  |

+## Known issues

+BackgroundFetch only works when the app is backgrounded, not if the app was terminated or upon device reboot.
+[Here is the relevant Github issue](https://github.com/expo/expo/issues/3582)

 ## Installation

 For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-background-fetch`.
 It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.